nanjiamoomoo/onlinefoodorder/README.md

 * Create Test class under 'test' package and write test Method for each operation.
 For Example, test 'addOrderItem to Cart' reference  <https://github.com/nanjiamoomoo/onlineFoodOrder/blob/main/src/test/java/com/project/test/Test.java>.

 ### **Use Postman to test APIs**
-* Download Postman to test the controller APIs
+Postman comes with a very convenient way to test backend services.

-* Create signup request to register.
-Send POST request in JSON format to (http://localhost:8080/signup) such as {
+**_`/signup`_** Create signup request by using Http POST Method.
+Send POST request with JSON format data in the request body to (http://Server_IP_ADDRESS:8080/signup).
+{
 "email": "admin@gmail.com",
 "firstName": "admin",
 "lastName": "admin,
-  "password": "123456"
+"password": "111"
 }

-* Create login request.
-Send POST request to (http://localhost:8080/login) with the registered email and password (using "username" and "password" as the key)
+**_`/login`_** Create login request by using Http POST Method.
+Send POST request to (http://Server_IP_ADDRESS:8080/login).
-* Similarly, test all other APIs using Postman
+{
+"username":"admin",
+"password":"admin"
+}

+**_`/restaurants`_** Get restaurants info by using HTTP GET method and put http://Server_IP_ADDRESS:8080/restaurants in the address bar.

+**_`/restaurant/{id}/menu`_**  Get menu for a specific restaurant by using HTTP GET method, and put http://Server_IP_ADDRESS:8080/restaurant/1/menu in the address bar to get menu for restaurant 1.

+The following APIs can only be tested after successfully login.

+**_`/order/{id}`_** Add item to the shopping cart by using HTTP POST method, and put http://Server_IP_ADDRESS:8080/order/25 in the address bar to add item 25 in the shopping cat.

+**_`/cart`_** Get shopping cart by using HTTP GET method, and put http://Server_IP_ADDRESS:8080/cart in the address bar.
+All the items in the shopping cart will be returned.

+**_`/checkout`_** Test checkout by using HTTP GET method, and put http://Server_IP_ADDRESS:8080/checkout in the address bar.
+An empty shopping cart will be returned after checkout.